shmorri/docs-casa-prod/docs/source/plugins/consent-management.md

 ## User guide

-A new "Consent management" link will appear in regular users' navigation menu.
+Once the plugin is activated, a new "Consent management" link will appear in the lefthand navigation menu for all users.

-New entries are added automatically when the user first accesses an app protected by the Gluu Server where Casa is installed.
-Once an app is entered, the user can see and revoke authorization in this screen.
+New entries are added automatically whenever the user is prompted for, and authorizes the release of their personal data to an application accessed using their Gluu account.

 ![image](https://user-images.githubusercontent.com/5271048/53795147-f5e7d900-3ef6-11e9-9907-ee4c2be2516f.png)

+### Revoking consent
+When a previously granted consent decision is revoked, the user will be re-prompted to authorize release of their data if/when they attempt to access the application again.